allenai/alexafsm/README.md

 * FSM-based library for building Alexa skills with complex dialog state tracking.
 * Tools to validate, visualize, and print the FSM graph.
-* Option to use session Id-based pool of session handlers.
 * Support analytics with [VoiceLabs](http://voicelabs.co/).
 * Can be paired with any Python server library (Flask, CherryPy, etc.)
 * Written in Python 3.6 (primarily for type annotation and string interpolation).